International Study Programmes

 Successfully completed admission examination

 In addition, sufficient English language skills must be provided.
 Proof of sufficient English language skills can be provided by successfully completing a recognized placement test according to the Common European Framework of Reference (CEFR) for foreign languages at a language level of at least B2, e.g. by submitting a TOEIC test (min.
-860) points or a TOEFL test (internet-based min.
-83 points).
+860) points, a TOEFL test (internet-based min.
+83 points) or a Duolingo test (min.
+105 points).
 This requirement may be waived in justified individual cases.
 Native speakers, graduates of an English taught study program, or applicants who can prove that they have lived in an English-speaking country for several years may be exempted from the test to prove sufficient knowledge of the English language.

 * Graduation with a Master's or Bachelor's degree or with a diploma or state examination.
 Degrees from accredited bachelor's training programmes at universities of cooperative education are equivalent to bachelor's degrees from universities of applied sciences.